aarnetalman/aarnetalman/README.md

 ### Hi!

-- ☁️ I the Global AI/ML Practice Lead at [Nordcloud, an IBM Company](https://www.nordcloud.com) UK.
+- ☁️ I the Global AI/ML Practice Lead at [Nordcloud, an IBM Company](https://www.nordcloud.com).
 Nordcloud is a leading European public cloud managed and professional service provider.

 - 🔬 I'm also a researcher and a PhD student in Language Technology at